What’s the smallest number that both 7 and 8 can divide into without leaving a remainder?

 The GCF is the largest number that divides both numbers without a remainder.
 For 7 and 8, the GCF is 1

 While the LCM is the smallest number that both numbers can divide into, the GCF is the largest number that divides into* both of them.
-Worth adding: confusing these two is the most common error in algebra and fraction simplification.
+That said, confusing these two is the most common error in algebra and fraction simplification.
 If you are trying to find when two cycles will sync up, you need the LCM; if you are trying to simplify a fraction like 12/18, you need the GCF.

 Summary: Mastering the Cycle